 Knowledge is power.

-But many ecommerce businesses aren’t utilizing the knowledge from their data that they could be.
+But many ecommerce businesses aren’t utilizing all of the knowledge from their data that they could be.

-In other words, they can’t see the wood for the trees.
+In other words, they can’t see the forest for the trees.

-With the ease of access to digital analytics today, this is a golden opportunity wasted.
+With the ease of access to key performance indicators (KPIs), this is a golden opportunity wasted.

-So what are KPIs and which ones should you measure?
-In this article, you’ll learn all about six KPIs which are crucial to ecommerce businesses.
+So what are KPIs, and which ones should you measure?
+In this article, you’ll learn all about six KPIs that are crucial to ecommerce businesses.

-You can then use these KPIs to glean actionable insights from your data and inform impactful improvements to your business.
+You can then use these KPIs to glean actionable insights from your data and make impactful improvements to your business.

 Let’s jump in.

-A key performance indicator – also known as “KPI” for short – is a metric that communicates how well an organization or individual performs against their principal objectives.
+A key performance indicator—also known as “KPI”—is a leading indicator that communicates how well an organization or individual performs against their principal objectives.

 Simply put, KPIs are the metrics that matter.

 “There are tons of metrics out there.
 Clicks.
 Percentage of new sales.
 Subscription revenue.
 But not all of them are KPIs,” says Klipfolio’s Jonathan Taylor.
-“KPIs are the most important metrics you have – the ones that really underscore what your key business goals are.”
+“KPIs are the most important performance metrics you have—the ones that really underscore what your key business goals are.”

-Metrics are just a way of measuring things.
+Metrics are just a way to measure progress.